FredericJacobs/LivePort-iOS/README.md

 - auto create the schemes when opening the project in Xcode.
 - Fill the FilePicker API Key in the Info.plist file.
 - Test the App on an iPhone because the OpenTok SDK was only built for ARMv6/7 architecture.

+## Screenshots

+If you're not subscriber of the iOS Developer Program you can't run the app.
+If you want to see what it looks like [here is a collection of screen captures](http://cl.ly/ISH1)

 ## Credits